If you’ve ever been in a bathroom with a clogged toilet and no plunger, you’ve probably asked yourself: will this toilet unclog itself?

 2. DIY Plumbing Snake

-If you’ve got a clog too big for your toilet brush to handle, you can make your own plumbing snake using a clothes hanger.
+If you’ve got a clog too big for your toilet brush or plunger to handle, you can make your own plumbing/toilet snake using a wire coat hanger.

-A plumbing snake is a long piece of wire that plumbers put through drains in order to break up clogs.
+A plumbing snake is a long piece of wire that a plumber will put through drains in order to break up clogs.

-Simply unfold a clothes hanger and work it through your toilet drain.
-If you feel resistance, try to work it around to break up the clog.
+To make your own, simply unfold a clothes hanger and work it through your toilet drain.
+If you feel resistance, try to work the toilet snake around to break up the clog.

 3. Hot Water